stefanoabalsamo79/trying-fluxcd/README.md

 ![image-005](./diagrams_and_images/image_005.png)

+You can tell that some CRD have been created to make flux working within the cluster along with `flux-system` namespace and `Kustomization` resource (if you don't know yet have a look [kustomize](https://kustomize.io/)) working with `GitRepository` CRD.

 #### Clone the repository which have been created and have a look
 ```bash
 git clone https://github.com/stefanoabalsamo79/trying-fluxcd-demo.git
 ```
-You can tell that some CRD have been created to make flux working within the cluster along with `flux-system` namespace and `Kustomization` resource (if you don't know yet have a look [kustomize](https://kustomize.io/)) working with `GitRepository` CRD.

 ![image-006](./diagrams_and_images/image_006.png)

-#### So now let's create some resources and place them at `clusters/minikube/test/rbac.yaml` within `trying-flux-demo` repository
+#### So now let's define a `ServiceAccount` and `RoleBinding` within a file at `clusters/minikube/test/rbac.yaml` within `trying-flux-demo` repository

 ```yaml
 ---